Pontoon Boats vs Deck Boats

 Unlike pontoons, inboard/outboard (I/O) and outboard engines are both available options for deck boats.
 Also, because deck boats are smaller, they can more easily be equipped with larger, more powerful engines that can reach greater speeds.

-How it Rides
+How It Rides

 The body style of pontoons allows them to plane out promptly.
 Pontoons also have features designed to absorb much of the force from waves and chop, similar to car shocks.
 Plus, sitting high in the water means less spray and a lower likelihood of passengers getting wet on pontoons.